Teach with Pride

 What is the Teach with Pride group going to do about it?

 - We want to help produce, share and signpost easy to use teaching resources and strategies for use in primary and secondary schools.
-We have worked with and organised joint meetings with LGBT History Month, Schools Out and Elly Barnes in the past.
+We have worked with and organised joint meetings with different groups including Educate and Celebrate and Schools Out.

 What is your own coming out story?